memayukh/Active_Learning/README.md

 # Datasets:
 This folder contains the datasets used for the experiments.
 All the datasets have been fetched from the KEEL data repository.

+# Figures:
+This folder contains 2 figures that describes the AL-OD and ALOD-RE algorithms proposed in our paper.

+# Results:
+This folder contains the results that we have achieved after simulating the experiment.
+It contains .xlsx files for each Query by Committee (QBC)